FAQs

 Why have you chosen just four locations?

 The Ideas Fund is committed to connecting communities with researchers as well as diversifying the voices within health research.
 During the development of the Fund, it became clear that a targeted, place-based approach would be the most efficient way of achieving this goal.
-We're focusing on just four areas so we can test and learn from our new approach to funding.
-We began working in these four locations in early 2021, and want to continue to explore how our approach can grow in these places, building on what we've learned.
+We're focusing on just four areas so we can learn from our new approach to funding, and support long lasting change in the way community-researcher collaboration is supported.

 What is research?